MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **BootToStart** - Whether the user has chosen to show the start screen when this application starts.

+- **ChildProcessCount** – The number of child processes that have been launched by the application.
+(Windows only)

 - **ColdBoot** - Whether this is the first time the Office application ran after a system restart or application binary had to be loaded from disk. (macOS/iOS only)

 - **DeviceModel** - The model of the device. (macOS/iOS only)